 The collection of the Halifax Public Libraries consists of over 1 million items — including books, magazines, DVDs, CDs and downloadable audiobooks, eBooks and videos.
 To help guide both the curious and the knowledgeable through the fascinating world of the Titanic, a comprehensive resource list was compiled.

 To mark the Centennial Anniversary of the sinking of the Titanic, commemorative events across the province have been planned.
 For those who intend to visit Nova Scotia during this time, details about notable anniversary events can be found online at Tourism Nova Scotia.

 Destination Halifax is the dedicated tourism marketing organization of the Halifax Regional Municipality.

 For those planning to visit the city in order to mark the anniversary of the Titanic’s sinking, Destination Halifax is an excellent trip planning resource.
-Additionally, a animated site map tour and Media Guide are available on the organization’s online Titanic section.

 Opening in March 2012, Titanic Belfast® will be a "must see" visit in any tour of Belfast and Northern Ireland.
 It is located in the heart of Belfast, on the slipways where RMS Titanic was built.